Serbian border troops on high alert after ethnic clashes inside Kosovo

-PRISTINA, Kosovo (AP) — Serbian troops on the border with Kosovo were put on high alert Friday following clashes between ethnic Serbs and Kosovo police that left more than a dozen injured on both sides.
+PRISTINA, Kosovo (AP) — Serbian troops on the border with Kosovo were put on high alert Friday following clashes inside Kosovo between police and ethnic Serbs that injured more than a dozen people.

 Ethnic Serbs in northern Kosovo, who are a majority in that part of the country, had tried to block recently-elected ethnic Albanian officials from entering municipal buildings earlier Friday.
-The April 23 snap election was largely boycotted by ethnic Serbs and only ethnic Albanian or other smaller minority representatives were elected in the mayoral posts and assemblies.
+Last month's snap election was largely boycotted by ethnic Serbs and only ethnic Albanian or other smaller minority representatives were elected in the mayoral posts and assemblies.

-Kosovo police fired tear gas and several cars were set ablaze.
-Police used tear gas to disperse the crowd and let the new officials into the offices.
+Kosovo police fired tear gas to disperse the crowd and let the new officials into the offices.
+Several cars were set ablaze.
 Kosovo Serb hospital officials said about 10 protesters were injured.
-Police said five officers were injured by stun grenades and other objects thrown by protesters.
+Police said five officers were injured as protesters hurled stun grenades and other objects.
 A police car was burned.

 The United States condemned Kosovo's government for using police to forcibly enter the municipal buildings.